You're viewing Apigee Edge documentation.

 Data collected by API Analytics

 API Analytics collects and analyzes a broad spectrum of data that flows across APIs.
-For example, while your API is deployed, the analytics system is constantly recording the number of messages received, number of developers, response times, errors, number of apps in use, request size, and many others.
+For example, while your API is deployed, Analytics is constantly recording the number of messages received, number of developers, response times, errors, number of apps in use, request size, and many other pieces of data.

 For a good introduction to metrics and how you can use them, see Use the metrics APIs to measure API program performance.
 For a complete listing of metrics, see Analytics metrics, dimensions, and filters reference.

 Collect custom metrics